 You may upload a copy of your transcripts to the online application.
-If you are admitted to the program and decide to attend, then you will need to provide the official transcript.
+If you are admitted to the program and decide to attend, then you will need to provide the official, hard copy transcript.

 7. Writing Samples

-Applicants to the Research M.A. and Ph.D. programs may submit supplementary application materials.
-Please limit any supplementary materials to 10 printed pages.
+Applicants to the Research M.A. and Ph.D. programs may submit writing samples.
+Please limit any supplementary materials to 20 pages.
 Please do not submit CDs, DVDs, etc.

 8. Arrange for three letters of recommendation